barionleg/cesium.wiki.gs/Models-Details.md

    * COLLADA Animation - for articulating things like satellite solar panels and aircraft landing gear.
 * Work in Columbus view.
 The model scale will need to be adjusted - and will be relative to the projection
 * Work in 2D.
 Render model to texture from top-down view; lay over top the 2D map as a billboard.
 The model will appear lit and changes in orientation, e.g., banked aircraft turns, will be seen.
 Awesome.
+* Interaction with czml
+   * czml references external models
+   * Time-varying czml can manipulate model like animation (articulations), materiel properties, etc.
+   * czml includes a subset of model JSON, e.g., geometry (or all of it)?

 ## Rendering Optimizations